AdaCore/spark2014/lrm/source/subprograms.rst

 specific call to the subprogram, if all the ``conditions`` are False this ``contract_case`` is taken.
-If an **others** ``contract_case`` is not specified, then in a specific call of the subprogram exactly one of the gaurding ``conditions`` should be True
+If an **others** ``contract_case`` is not specified, then in a specific call of the subprogram exactly one of the guarding ``conditions`` should be True

-A Contract_Cases aspect may be used in conjunction with the language-defined aspects Pre and Post in which case the precondition specifed by the Pre aspect is augmented with a check that exactly one of the ``conditions`` of the ``contract_case_list`` is satisfied and the postcondition specified by the Post aspect is conjoined with conditional expressions representing each of the ``contract_cases``.
+A Contract_Cases aspect may be used in conjunction with the language-defined aspects Pre and Post in which case the precondition specified by the Pre aspect is augmented with a check that exactly one of the ``conditions`` of the ``contract_case_list`` is satisfied and the postcondition specified by the Post aspect is conjoined with conditional expressions representing each of the ``contract_cases``.